Skip to Content

 No. Newborn screening is a screen only, and cannot replace diagnostic testing.
 If there is a significant family history of a disease (for example, an affected brother or sister), special diagnostic testing should be performed to rule out that disease.

-If a baby has a significant family history of one of the diseases screened, please contact us.
+If a baby has a significant family history of one of the diseases screened, please contact us

-The main reason newborn screening samples are stored is to ensure quality screening for all babies born in Ontario, that is, to make sure that the newborn screening system and laboratory tests are working properly.
-Newborn Screening Ontario (NSO) strives to ensure that every baby is offered newborn screening, and that every baby with one of the diseases tested for is picked up in the newborn period so that treatment can begin.
-Because newborn screening is only a screening test and is not diagnostic, it may not always pick up every baby with one of the diseases.
-The stored samples help us improve our testing to try to make sure we don’t miss any babies who need early treatment.
+The main reason newborn screening samples are stored is to ensure quality screening for all babies born in Ontario.
+Storing samples allows Newborn Screening Ontario (NSO) to make sure that the newborn screening system and laboratory tests are working properly.
+NSO strives to ensure that every baby is offered newborn screening, and that every baby with one of the diseases tested for is found in the newborn period so that treatment can begin.
+Newborn screening is only a screening test and is not diagnostic.
+Thus, screening may not always pick up every baby with one of the diseases.
+The stored samples help us improve our testing to try to make sure we do not miss any babies who need prompt treatment.

 If a baby with a negative (“normal”) newborn screen is diagnosed with one of the diseases we screen for, the baby’s stored sample can be tested again.
 This helps NSO try and figure out why the baby was missed in the newborn period, and potentially stops another baby from being missed in the future.